nucleos/NucleosDompdfBundle/README.md

 - `dompdf.output` is dispatched in `getPdf()`
 - `dompdf.stream` is dispatched in `streamHtml()`

-See [Symfony event dispatcher documentation](https://symfony.com/doc/current/event_dispatcher.html) for more info.
+See [Symfony Events and Event Listeners](https://symfony.com/doc/current/event_dispatcher.html) for more info.

 ## License